2019 Global Tour

 From the Golden Gate to the Great Wall

-The 2018-2019 Smithsonian Jazz Masterworks Orchestra season offers an incomparable experience for jazz lovers, music enthusiasts, and fans of the orchestra.
+The 2019-2020 Smithsonian Jazz Masterworks Orchestra season offers an incomparable experience for jazz lovers, music enthusiasts, and fans of the orchestra.
 Building upon the 2017–2018 Jazz and Democracy season, we are excited to announce the orchestra will embark on a 10-city global initiative that will take the orchestra across the world to share a diverse program of American and international jazz.
-From San Francisco to Beijing, the 18-piece orchestra will engage audiences on the role that jazz plays in their communities, in their personal lives, and in cultural identity around the world.
+From San Francisco to Asia, the 19-piece orchestra will engage audiences on the role that jazz plays in their communities, in their personal lives, and in cultural identity around the world.
 Throughout each concert artistic director Charlie Young will share historical and cultural insights only the National Museum of American History can oﬀer.

 This tour will ignite the Smithsonian’s goal of "convening conversations," in which we will use the power of music as a springboard into important discussions around democracy, diversity, identity, and diplomacy.
 Each of our 10 tour stops includes evening concerts with celebrated guest musicians and daytime educational experiences for learners of all ages.
 These daytime experiences are part of the orchestra’s ongoing work to exchange ideas with new generations through history-rich musical experiences and exemplify the museum’s mission to prioritize programs for disconnected and underserved communities across the nation.